• Home

 Like other programs, the club was suspended from March 2020 until September 2021 when the library started to resume normal operations.
 Many of the original players drifted away due to the extended downtime so the club began to rebuild - keeping the door open to past players while welcoming new ones.

-The club took another step forward in the fall of 2021 by joining the U.S. Chess Federation as an affiliate club and hosted its first tournament in November.
+The club took another step forward in the fall of 2021 by joining the U.S. Chess Federation as an affiliate club and hosted its first tournament on November 13.
 The Roosevelt Chess Classic attracted 46 players from across Mississippi and three other states.
 Chris was also a guest on the "Good Things with Rebecca Turner" radio show on SuperTalk to promote the game and the club.
+He has remained an annual visitor on the radio show giving updates on chess in Mississippi.

 Growth continued in 2022 with the addition of another tournament, the Bienville Chess Classic, and Chris became a tournament director.
 The club also started a newsletter distributed via email.
 This web site was launched in September 2022 and the club began making regular appearances at community events.